Product Name:

 Antibody Specificity: Very high

-Antibody Cross Reactivity: No significant cross-reactive proteins detected in HeLa, MCF7 and T98G cells or in sea star oocytes, except for a weak 78 kDa protein in phorbol ester-treated HeLa cells.
+Antibody Cross Reactivity: No significant cross-reactive proteins detected in A431 cells and sea star oocytes.